-You will be required to submit a report to the Inn by the end of June annually, giving an overview of the year, using the form enclosed at Annex 6.
+You will be required to submit a report to the Inn, copying in Joanna Robinson at COIC, by the end of June annually, giving an overview of the year, using the form enclosed at Annex 6.
 These reports will be shared between the Inns and COIC and will be included in the annual Inn's Self-evaluation Report.
 An overview of the four Inns' reports will be produced each year by COIC and this, along with the individual Inn reports, will be submitted to the BSB.
 We expect the BSB will publish the Self-evaluation Reports on their website.